Tofu Curtain: Elsewhere in the United States

 People use the term "tofu curtain" to describe a similar sociopolitical phenomenon outside of Western Massachusetts.
-Those residing in other politically or ecologically progressive regions of New England, such as Cambridge, Massachusetts, or the entire state of Vermont, are sometimes said to be living "behind the Tofu Curtain."
 Likewise, the term is used pejoratively by those opposed to a liberal political position.
 The term "tofu curtain" can also be used to describe an ideological situation, as opposed to a specific geographic area.
 In a 2003 essay, Paul Gilroy described a political speak-out on a university campus and used the term "tofu curtain" as a metaphor for petty factionalizations among different strains of student activism:

 As peace rallies proliferate, the campus left will have to tear down the tofu curtain and dig itself out from underneath the wreckage of identity politics so narcissistic and short-sighted that it reproduces the political solipsism and imperialistic indifference that are usually associated with power and privilege.

 Similarly, the Inter-Cooperative Council at the University of Michigan has used the term "tofu curtain" to refer to a dietary split between vegetarians and meat-eaters among its members.
 At one point an agreement among the co-ops made the split geographical, marked by a particular corner in Ann Arbor with all co-op houses on one side having "veggie" and on the other side "carnie" kitchens.
 The Ann Arbor co-ops were using the term as early as 1984.